JPandoM/KotlinPlayground/README.md

 ## Project Structure

+This project consists of the following main components:

+- `App.kt` - Application entry point
+- `PongGame.kt` - Main game class that manages screens
+- `MainMenu.kt` - Menu screen implementation
+- `Ball.kt` - Bouncing ball implementation with physics
-This project consists of the `app` module with game code and the shared build logic in `buildSrc`.
+- `app` module with game code and the shared build logic in `buildSrc`

 The shared build logic was extracted to a convention plugin located in `buildSrc`.